matthew-e-brown/resume/README.md

 # My Resume

 I got fed up with screwing around with styles in Microsoft Word and decided to use CSS for my resume instead.
-Then I decided to make it with Vue because, 1) I wanted to use components and have a JSON-based system, basically what amounts to a theme, and 2) because I can! 🥳
+Then, I decided to make it with Vue because, 1) I wanted to use components and 2) because I can! 🥳

 ## Usage

-If you like the look of my resume, Feel free to fork this repository and use this resume's theme as your own!
+If you like the look of my resume, feel free to fork this repository and use this resume's theme as your own!
+I would be flatterd if you did. 😊

 Everything on it can be tweaked simply by editing [`resume-data.js`](src/resume-data.js).
-It should be fairly self-explanatory.
+See the [Data](#data) section for details.

+### Running

 This is just a Vue app, so you can install and run it with